 Testing will begin at 8:45 am.

 Why will testing time begin at 8:00 am?

 In alignment with testing procedures, lunch can not be served to students until testing is complete unless there is currently an accommodation in place for the student.
-Starting testing at 8:00 am will allow all students to complete the testing in order for lunch to be served around 1 pm.
+Starting testing at 8:45 am.

 Who will proctor the exams?

 What if my student already has a score, they do not want to change?